-That said, with no plan, the pitch will not work.
+That said, with no plan, the pitch deck will not work.
 Investors see pitches day-in and day-out.
-They can sense a snake oil salesman, an impossible tech product, and an unprepared founder from a mile away.
+They can sense a snake-oil salesman, an impossible tech product, and an unprepared founder from a mile away.
 If you don’t know your stuff, then the best pitch may help you get the meeting, but it won’t help you get funding.
-That said, the plan doesn’t have to be in the form of a traditional text-based business plan.
+But today, the plan doesn’t have to be in the form of a traditional text-based business plan.

 I hope this has helped you to better evaluate the differences between pitch decks and business plans.
 And help why you might choose to develop one or each of them for your startup.
 If you’re building your pitch deck, I strongly encourage you to work with pitch deck experts.
 We evaluated different options for getting your pitch deck designed here (including DIY, all the pros and cons).